 Tour the School

-Come and experience what makes us different!
+Come and experience what makes us diverse!

 Attend Our Open House

 Our Annual Open House is a great way to learn about the school.
 Open House is held annually in the spring semester.
+This school year the open house is Sunday, January 26th, 2020 from 12 p.m. to 2 p.m.

 St. Didacus School is able to offer student visas for children who are not US citizens.
 Along with St. Augustine High School and the Academy of Our Lady of Peace, these visas allow families in Mexico to obtain a quality Catholic education in the United States.
 Our school is approved by the Department of Homeland Security’s SEVIS program for these student visas.
 More information on this is available at the school office.